Edward Colston: Philanthropic works

 Colston supported and endowed schools, houses for the poor, almshouses, hospitals and Anglican churches in Bristol, London and elsewhere.
 His name features widely on Bristol buildings and landmarks.
+Compared to other Bristolians, Colston's philanthropic giving was small and austere.

 In 1681, the date of his father's death, he appears as a governor of Christ's Hospital, to which he afterwards gave frequently.
-During the remainder of his life he seems to have divided his attention pretty equally between the city of his birth and that of his adoption.
+During the remainder of his life he seems to have divided his attention equally between the city of his birth and that of his adoption.